DEQrmichie/heatsource-9/README.md

 ================================================================================================
 ## INPUT FILES - GENERAL INFORMATION

+1. Control and input files are ASCII comma delimited files.
-1. The heat source control file must be named HeatSource_Control.csv
+2. The heat source control file must be named HeatSource_Control.csv
-2. The other input csv files can be named whatever you want (file names are specified in the control file).
+3. The other input files can be named whatever you want (file names are specified in the control file).
-3. Do not change the parameter names in the control file.
+4. Do not change the parameter names in the control file.
 Only change the VALUE column (column 3).
-4. The column header names can be changed but the data needs to be in the correct column number (see below).
+5. The column header names can be changed but the data needs to be in the correct column number (see below).
-5. Use the specified unit and unit format identified in the control files and input files.
+6. Use the specified unit and unit format identified in the control files and input files.
 Example mm/dd/yyyy hh:mm is 07/01/2001 16:00
-6. A parameter value that is not applicable may be left blank.
+7. A parameter value that is not applicable may be left blank.
-7. Tributary and climate data can have multiple files (or just one file).
+8. Tributary and climate data can have multiple files (or just one file).
-   Separate file names and site stream km with commas (see below).
+ In the control file, separate file names and site stream km with commas wrapped in quotes.

 ================================================================================================
 ### CONTROL FILE
 HeatSource_Control.csv